AhmedMagdyNoser/node-vendora/README.md

   Before calling factory `create` or `update` handlers, make sure to sanitize the body using a middleware.
 This prevents users from setting sensitive or computed fields (e.g., `sold`, `rating`, `ratingsCount` for products) manually, preserving data integrity.

 - **Soft Deletes for Referenced Documents:**
   When a document is referenced in other collections, avoid hard deletion.
 Instead, add an `isDeleted` flag to mark the document as deleted.
 This allows you to safely exclude it from queries while avoiding broken references.
+This approach is not implemented in this tutorial, but it's **highly recommended**.

 ---